 Dave’s space art portfolio can be found at pixel-planet-pictures.com.

 Simon Peter Kregar, Jr. is an award winning fine artist whose focus is promoting science and an awareness of our place in the Universe.
-Both classically trained and self taught, his subjects include authors, scientists, astronomical art, and noted astronauts He was nominated for the prestigious Governor’s Arts Award in 2014, 2015 and again in 2016, which recognizes excellence in artistic expression and outstanding contributions to the Arizona arts community.
-Simon’s work is featured in the book “The Art of Space” and "Spaceships"by Ron Miller and has been featured on websites such as The Universe of Carl, the Smithsonian and the Cassini Imaging website Ciclops.
-He has been invited to show at the University of Arizona Lunar and Planetary Laboratory, Pima Air and Space Museum, SpaceFest, The Division of Planetary Sciences Annual meeting, and the Tucson Museum of Art.
+Both classically trained and self taught, his subjects include authors, scientists, astronomical art, and noted astronauts.
+He was nominated for the prestigious Governor’s Arts Award in 2014, 2015 and again in 2016, which recognizes excellence in artistic expression and outstanding contributions to the Arizona arts community.
+Simon’s work is featured in the book “The Art of Space” and "Spaceships" by Ron Miller and has been featured on websites such as The Universe of Carl, the Smithsonian and the Cassini Imaging website Ciclops.
+He has been invited to show at the Pima Air and Space Museum, SpaceFest, The Division of Planetary Sciences Annual meeting, The International Space Development Conference and the Tucson Museum of Art.
+Simons work can currently be seen at the Johnsville Centrifuge and Science Museum, University of Arizona Lunar and Planetary Laboratory, and the Strategic Air Command & Aerospace Museum.
+Simon is currently the Director of Exhibitions for the International Association of Astronomical Art and the Art Director for the Constellation Foundation.
 Simon subscribes to the school of Neuroesthetics which takes a scientific approach to the study of aesthetic perceptions of art and music.

 About her diverse experiences in the art field, Christy states “While my love has always been fine art and painting, I can now in hindsight see how my experiences in commercial graphic design has helped me gain experience in creating compositions and colors to stimulate the viewer and help alter their perceptions.
 My latest paintings are very personal, influenced by my most recent struggles with love, society and the ever-changing world full of conflict and inspiration.”